Ásatrúarfélagið: Recognition

-In the Asatruers' reply to the bishop's criticism they argued that even Christianity had some polytheistic elements and that Ásatrú could include a belief in a Supreme Being.
-They denied any association with national socialism and argued that it was doubtful that the Third Reich had any genuine Asatruers while it was certain that a number of Christian sects had cooperated with the Nazis.
+In the Asatruars' reply to the bishop's criticism, they argued that even Christianity had some polytheistic elements and that Ásatrú could include a belief in a Supreme Being.
+They denied any association with national socialism and argued that it was doubtful that the Third Reich had any genuine Asatruars while it was certain that a number of Christian sects had cooperated with the Nazis.

-Ásatrúarfélagið was officially recognized as a religious organization by the Icelandic government in May, 1973.
+Ásatrúarfélagið was officially recognized as a religious organization by the Icelandic government in May 1973.
 This gives it the legal right to perform marriages and other ceremonies and also entitles it to a share of the church tax in proportion to its number of adult members.

 In the Althing, Halldór Blöndal and Magnús Jónsson, members of the Independence Party, requested an explanation for why Ólafur Jóhannesson had given legal recognition to Ásatrúarfélagið.
 The minister defended his decision on the grounds that the constitution granted freedom of association and freedom of religion.
 Magnús Jónsson argued that the constitution applied freedom of religion only to monotheistic religions and that the recognition of an organization practicing polytheism and idol worship was thus an illegal act.
 The minister countered that legal scholars had debated whether the clause applied to polytheism.

 In 1975, the Althing changed the law in a way that made it more difficult for new religious organizations to gain recognition.

-First allsherjargoði (1972-1993)
+First allsherjargoði (1972–1993)

-On August 5, 1973, Ásatrúarfélagið held the first public outdoor blót (plural same as singular) in Iceland since public blót were forbidden by law in the year 1000.
+On 5 August 1973, Ásatrúarfélagið held the first public outdoor blót (plural same as singular) in Iceland since public blót were forbidden by law in the year 1000.
 The event was held at Sveinbjörn Beinteinsson's farm at Dragháls in pelting rain below a plaster statue of the god Thor made by Jörmundur Ingi Hansen.
 The blót was described by the newspaper Vísir as "vigorous and energetic" while Sigurður A. Magnússon commented that the historic significance of the event had not been matched by the quality of the ceremony, "It could hardly have been simpler or more pedestrian".